petersulyok/smfc/README.md

 # Maximum CPU temperature (float, C, default=60.0)
 max_temp=60.0
 # Minimum CPU fan level (int, %, default=35)
+# On ATEN X14/H14 boards a value below 5 is silently raised to 5%: that duty path has no floor of
+# its own, and smfc suspends the BMC's own thermal loop while it drives the fans.
 min_level=35
 # Maximum CPU fan level (int, %, default=100)
 max_level=100